s-brez/trading-server/README.md

 ## Market data
 1 minute resolution OHLCV bars for all watched instruments are stored with MongoDB (or write your own DB wrapper).

-Software works with 1Min+ resolution strategies.
+Software works with 1 minute and above resolution strategies.
 Tick-resolution support planned later.
-With this in mind, the software converts tick data to 1 min bars where live tick data is available, but doesn't store ticks locally (i.e. it can handle tick data but doesnt yet use it).
+With this in mind, the software converts tick data to 1 min bars where live tick data is available, but doesn't store ticks locally (i.e. it handles tick data but doesnt use it yet).

 ## Strategy modellling
 Strategy implementations are not included.
-A simple moving average cross model is included as a guide only.
+A simple moving average cross model is included as an example only.
 Custom strategy implementations, collaboration or any other enquiries please email me at sam@sdbgroup.io.

 ## Collaboration